gerardpc/sde_simulator/README.md

 2- Generate traces and plot the results
 --------------
-If you are working with MATLAB:

-Open MATLAB, go to the MATLAB folder.
-Call the function "numerical_sde_cpp":

-    >> [[tt, trace] = numerical_sde_cpp(dt, t_int, num_traces, subsampling_f, Ito, n_dim, y0);

-If you inspect the code, all the inputs and outputs are detailed, but
+The following is a list of the C++ routine parameters:

 1. dt is the discretization time step.
 Usually it is enough to use a dt small enough for the method to be stable (requires experimenting a bit).
 2. t_int, an interval (e.g. [0 1]) in seconds to simulate.
 3. num_traces, the number of sample paths that will be simulated and averaged.
+This parameter is not used in the ODE case: uses 1 by default.
 4. subsampling_f, an integer number greater or equal than 1 that imports only one every subsampling_f points.
 Makes importing a file much faster for large traces.
+5. eq_type, a string with two possible values ("ode" = deterministic simulation, "sde" = stochastic simulation).
-5. Ito, a boolean that selects an Ito SDE when is true and a Stratonovich SDE when false.
+6. Ito, a boolean that selects an Ito SDE when is true and a Stratonovich SDE when false.
+This parameter is not used in the ODE case.
-6. n_dim, the equation dimension (remember the code simulates a vector SDE).
+7. n_dim, the equation dimension (i.e., the number of variables or equations).
-7. y0, a vector with the initial conditions for each of the n_dim degrees of freedom.
+8. y0, a vector with the initial conditions for each of the n_dim degrees of freedom.

+If you are working with MATLAB:

+Open MATLAB, go to the MATLAB folder.
+Call the script "sde_script" from the MATLAB Command Window:

+    >> sde_script;

+If you inspect the code, all the parameters are detailed and can be changed.
 The results will be plotted in different figures.

 If you are working with Python: